Durham Region Real Estate Daily Market

 Monthly Market Report follows the daily figures on this post.

-The real estate market in Durham Region continues to beat expectations, with low inventory, low interest rates, and prices rising to all-time record levels.
+The real estate market in Durham Region continues to outperform most GTA markets, with low inventory, low interest rates, and strong buyer demand resulting in prices rising to all-time record levels.
+Volume continues to drop off from earlier highs in the year, though it is expected to be lower in the summer months.

-Supply is extremely low, with only 0.5 months of inventory (MOI) for the region.
+Supply is very low, with 0.7 months of inventory (MOI) for the region.
 (This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame).

-In February, transactions reported thus far had selling prices averaging 900,737 in Durham Region, with the average property selling at 114.8% of list price (SP/LP).
-This is a 2.8% increase from last month and a 36.8% increase from last year.
+In July, transactions reported thus far had selling prices averaging 906,769 in Durham Region, with the average property selling at 110.5% of list price (SP/LP).
+This is a 1.0% decrease from last month and a 27.9% increase from last year.

 If you look at the selling price to list price ratios in the top chart, most communities are showing sales at levels well above list price.
 The following chart shows the trend - another key indicator of why the market is so hot right now.

-The pace of sales was at 50.1 units per day - up 115.6% from last month and up 58.6% from the same period last year.
-This is also rising very quickly.
+The pace of sales was at 34.9 units per day - down 24.4% from last month and down 33.5% from the same period last year.

 Buyers will now find multiple offers common through most price points.
 They are highly advised to get prepared - have their mortgage preapproval ready before looking at homes, and be prepared to view homes via photos and virtual tours as soon as they reach the market.
-Speak with your agent to discuss the process to move forward while being respectful of COVID-19 physical distancing and spread avoidance protocols.
+Speak with your agent to discuss the process to move forward.

 If you are interested in seeing values for an area not shown or are interested in other figures, please comment below or contact me.
 As always, give me a call anytime if you would like to discuss this further without any obligation.